datalatte-ai/.github/profile/README.md

 Project Layout
 --------------

-> ./solidity: the core implementation of the Datalatte protocol, including the KG data model and XP token logic.
+> ./solidity: the core implementation of the Datalatte protocol, including the XP token logic.

-> ./JS: our NPM packages, which wrap the Solidity implementation and expose a JavaScript API for interacting with Datalatte.
+> ./JavaScript: our NPM packages, which wrap the Solidity implementation and expose a JavaScript API for interacting with Datalatte.

+> ./Vue: our client side framework that handles most of the work as our goal is to do everything on the client side.

 > ./design: documents describing Datalatte data structures and protocols in generalized terms.